kamanashisroy/nginz/TASKS.md

 ### Packaging
 - [ ] Use bii-code.
+	- [ ] It needs cmake support.

 ### base
 - [ ] Move memory profiler from chat module and let chat module use this profiler.
+	- [ ] Write a document on memory profiler and its usage.

 ### parallel
 - [x] Add support for data-type in binary coder.